 - Architect: Donato BramanteRafaelFra Gioconda da VeronaGiuliano da SangalloMichał AniołCarlo ModernaG.
 L. Bernini

-The best and most famous architects worked on the construction of the temple for 120 years.
+The best and most famous architects worked for 120 years to build the temple.

-At the main altars, the celebration is celebrated by the head of the Catholic Church, Pope.
+At its main altar, Mass is celebrated by the Pope, the head of the Catholic Church.

-According to Bramante's design, the basilica was built on the plan of an isosceles cross with a huge dome above the center and small domes over the four arms.
+According to Bramante's design, the basilica was built on the plan of an isosceles Greek cross with a massive dome over the center and small domes over the four arms.

-Bernini's work is a 29-meter tall tabernacle above the main altar, a colonnade composed of 284 Tuscan columns in 4 rows and 88 pillars and 162 statues of saints on the balustrade.
+Bernini's masterpiece is the 29-meter-high tabernacle above the main altar, the colonnade, composed of 284 Tuscan columns in 4 rows and 88 pillars, and 162 statues of saints on the balustrade.

-In the middle of the square stands a 25-meter obelisk coming from Egypt.
+In the middle of the square stands a 25-foot obelisk that originated in Egypt.

 Official website: http://www.vatican.va/various/basiliche/san_paolo/en/basilica/storia.htm